flatpickles/sketchbook/README.md

         -   Maybe a base Sketch class function called when transition begins?
 -   Password protected projects

-Philosophy:
+# Philosophy:

+-   Prototype & publish in the same place:
     -   Start a project as quickly as possible: idea to pixels without losing a train of thought.
 Creative workflow optimized from the moment of first concept.
     -   Create something that's inviting for others to play with.
 Comprehensive and intuitive presentation out of the box, with options to enable even more functionality.
+-   Light-weight but heavy-duty.
+    -   Opt-in customizablility.
+Sketchbook presents options for deep flexibility, but you can start any project without even creating a config file, and add complexity as you need it.
     -   Create portable work.
 Easily carry your projects into another context (client work, etc) with minimal transportation cost (redesigning, rebuilding).

-Questions for beta testers:
+# Questions for beta testers:

 -   Casing in JSON fields, e.g. "liveUpdates", "dataURL" etc
 -   Documentation:
     -   Formatting: website vs. markdown files on GitHub

-Utils:
+# Utils:

 -   Separate repo with things that I use in my art projects
 -   Sometimes just copy, credit, and consolidate other open source work